1ylwang/HeZhang1994.github.io/README.md

 2. Click top-left drop-down arrow and then click "+ Add property".

-3. Type "https://aaa.github.io" in the input box of "URL prefix" tag and then click "CONTINUE".
+3. Type `https://aaa.github.io` in the input box of "URL prefix" tag and then click "CONTINUE".

-4. Download the verification file `google***.html` and upload it to __aaa.github.io__ GitHub repository.
+4. Download the verification file `google***.html` and upload it to __aaa.github.io__ repository.

 5. Go back to the verification page.
 Wait a few minutes and click "VERIFY".